The NCCS User Services Group

 Concerning Computational Projects

-The computing systems indicated at item 3 of the form will require at least one NCCS Computational Project at item 7 of the form.
-The computing systems indicated at item 4 of the form may not require an NCCS Computational Project at item 7 of the form.
-You should check with their Principal Investigator(s) to determine whether to enter Computational Project(s) on the blanks provided or to leave this item blank.
+The computing systems indicated at item 3 of the form will require at least one NCCS Computational Project at item 6 of the form.
+The computing systems indicated at item 4 of the form may not require an NCCS Computational Project at item 6 of the form.
+You should check with your Principal Investigator(s) to determine whether to enter Computational Project(s) on the blanks provided or to leave this item blank.

-The user will need to provide a copy of this request for each individual Principal Investigator authorizing access to one or more Computational Projects at item 7 of the form, in order to obtain each Principal Investigator's signature at item 21 of the form.
-If a Principal Investigator is authorizing the user on more than one Computational Project at item 7 of the form, the user needs to obtain only one signature for that Principal Investigator at item 21 of the form.
+You will need to provide a copy of this request for each individual Principal Investigator authorizing your access to one or more of his or her Computational Projects at item 6 of the form, in order to obtain each Principal Investigator's signature at item 12 of the form.
+If a Principal Investigator is authorizing the user on more than one Computational Project at item 6 of the form, the user needs to obtain only one signature for that Principal Investigator at item 12 of the form.

 Section III: Your User Information

-Enter an alternate area code and telephone number where the user may be reached during normal business hours.
-If the user has an extension on this telephone number, enter the extension number.
+If you wish to provide an alternate office telephone number, enter an alternate area code and telephone number where you may be reached during normal business hours.
+If there is an extension on this telephone number, also enter the extension number.

 As indicated in the NASA Procedural Requirements (NPR) 2810.1A Security of Information Technology (IT), which became effective May 16, 2006, users of NASA systems or information must "Complete mandatory basic IT security awareness training prior to accessing NASA systems and applications and annually thereafter as long as access to NASA information or IT resources continues."
 (Reference Section 2.4.9.2.f.)